wartoshika/wow-declarations/readme.md

 - qhun-transpiler ([GitHub-Page](https://github.com/wartoshika/qhun-transpiler))
 - TypescriptToLua ([GitHub-Page](https://github.com/TypeScriptToLua/TypeScriptToLua)) - *Thanks to tstirrat*

+## Installation

 ## Setup

+Installing this dependency via

+- `$ npm install @wartoshika/wow-declarations@8.2.5-release.2` (npm repository installation)
+- `$ npm install wartoshika/wow-declarations#v8.2.5-release.2` (github repository installation)

+> I strongly recommend to use a version tag when using github based install.
+Referencing the master branch can result in installing a breaking change.
+Github based installations need a prefixing `v` in the version number!

 Please add the wow-declarations path to your `tsconfig.json` compiler options like below: